bvbohnen/X4_Customizer/Documentation.md

   * Transforms are parameterized, to adjust their behavior.
   * Analyses can generate customized documentation.
   * Transformed files are written to a new or specified X4 extension.
+  * Utilities offer extension error checking and cat pack/unpack support.

-This tool is available as platform portable Python source code (tested on 3.7 with the lxml package) or as a compiled executable for 64-bit Windows.
+This tool is available as runnable Python source code (tested on 3.7 with the lxml package) or as a compiled executable for 64-bit Windows.

 The control script: